Marketing91

 Whenever we are ordering a meal, buying a book from a store, purchasing groceries from the supermarket or even visiting the doctor can be considered a type of bilateral agreement as one is offering value to another for money.

-Although these are considered bilateral agreement they are not a bilateral contract because we have not signed an agreement with the other party and if someone like the owner of the bookstore refuses to sell us a book we cannot do anything about it legally.
+Although these are considered bilateral agreements they are not a bilateral contract because we have not signed an agreement with the other party and if someone like the owner of the bookstore refuses to sell us a book we cannot do anything about it legally.
 Cases, where the bilateral contract is binding, are-

 Harry agrees into a contractual agreement with Tom where he will sell his car to Tom for an amount of 5000 dollars.
 As soon as Tom gets the delivery, he pays Harry the stipulated sum.
-This contract, where both have promised to offer something to each other, is called a bilateral contract.
+This type of contract, where both have promised to offer something to each other, is called a bilateral contract.

 Peter agrees to buy the house from Jack at an amount of 20,000 dollars.
 They enter into a contract and Peter pays the amount when he gets the possession of the house.
 This was a bilateral contract, but what happens when Peter does not get the possession of the house.